Jeff-Russ/ror-guides/rails-database.md

 	  # Executing SQL
 	 => result as hash

 Note that the above examples use the hash style argument.
-There are three possible arugument styles:
+There are three possible argument styles:

 1. __where with STRING... `Model.where(raw_SQL_string)`:__